 03 Aug 1999

-In an international career totally just two years, the 21-year-old Ethiopian has already achieved a flurry of outstanding performances, which suggests her star quality.
+In an international career totally just three years, the 21-year-old Ethiopian has already achieved a flurry of outstanding performances, which suggests her star quality.

 On her maiden overseas race she showed her potential by cruising to victory in the Rabat Half Marathon in April 2019 in 1:09:13.